 At a high level, we analyze data and develop insights on how the company can do better.
 This might include looking at traffic data, developing statistical models, or evaluating sales data.
 Essentially, our job is to help our colleagues understand how things are going and how we might improve.
 This requires us to look at raw data and other data.
 But to be truly successful, we need to stay current on different topics, such as user experience, efficient coding, and statistical modeling.

 Our team members come from a wide variety of backgrounds and we’ve each chosen this career for different reasons.
 Some people like solving puzzles or working with new technologies while others prefer statistical analysis or developing new algorithms.
-Personally, I like learning about different topics and discovering trends in data that others might not see.
+From our perspective, we both like learning about different topics and discovering trends in data that others might not see.

 Key Work Areas

 Our work often involves a combination of advanced analytics techniques and technology tools.
 This could include:

 - Analyzing data

 - Running tests and other experiments

 - Providing insights and visualizations to stakeholders so they can better understand business needs and make informed decisions